pandas-dev/pandas/doc/source/extending.rst

 that aren't built into NumPy (categorical, period, interval, datetime with timezone).

-Libraries can define an custom array and data type.
+Libraries can define a custom array and data type.
 When pandas encounters these objects, they will be handled properly (i.e. not converted to an ndarray of objects).
 Many methods like :func:`pandas.isna` will dispatch to the extension type's implementation.